Plumstead Open Studios

 My jewellery is a mix of copper and enamels which channel my love of colour and the translucence that only glass techniques can bring.
 Some of my work is inspired by my native Cornwall but it all has a naive quality that gives it that handmade feel.

-Maggie Rastall uses textiles to create pictures and cards.
+Maggie uses textiles to create pictures and cards.
 These include a variety of techniques such as printing, dyeing, machine and hand embroidery, applique and felting.
-She also makes felted vessels that will be available.
+She also makes felted vessels and animals.

 is a South American artist living in Plumstead for almost 11 years.
 She graduated in 2008 from the Interior Design Institute in London as well graduating from Fine Art at The Cass Faculty of Art, Architecture and Design in 2015.